 Do you offer same-day framing?

 There are framing shops that make a big deal about same day service, but what they offer is no different to our policy - if you need your framing done very quickly, and we have the material in stock, we can usually complete it within one working day.
 We like to focus on delivering the best quality possible, and most of our customers are happy to wait for a week or two, but if you have an urgent present to frame or an exhibition deadline we can almost always accommodate you.
-We would need to choose a moulding from our stock, but rest assured we have a couple of hundred different styles in storage out the back so we can generally find a solution that makes you happy.
+We would need to choose a moulding from our stock, but rest assured we have a couple of hundred different styles in storage out the back so we can generally find a frame that makes you happy.

 Yes.
 We regularly visit the chain picture framing stores (because it is good to know the competition) and we are generally surprised by how expensive they are for an inferior service.